 - What can parents do to help kids use the internet in healthy ways?

-Still, spending a lot of time online becomes a problem when it interferes with a child’s ability to have a normal life.
-Social media and games are very stimulating to kids’ brains.
-That can make it hard for them to take breaks and focus on other things.
+Social media and games are designed to be very stimulating to kids’ brains.
 Technology negatively impacts kids if they spend so much time on screens that they skimp on eating, sleeping, doing their homework, or spending time with friends and families.
 Research suggests that heavy social media use can also be a risk factor for anxiety and depression in teenagers.